kuzzleio/documentation/src/core/1/guide/guides/essentials/document-metadata/index.md

 # Document Metadata

-Whenever a document gets created, updated or deleted, Kuzzle will add or update the document's metadata.
+Whenever a document is created, updated or deleted, Kuzzle will add or update the document's metadata.
 This metadata provides information about the document's lifecycle.

 ::: info
 You can bypass metadata automatic creation by using [bulk:write](/core/1/api/api-reference/bulk-controller/write) or [bulk:mWrite](/core/1/api/api-reference/bulk-controller/m-write) actions.